The B&O Railroad Depot in Pittsburgh

 The B&O rail yard stretched out along the banks of the Monongahela River in 1954.

-The B&O Railroad's Pittsburgh Division flourished through the 1920s.
+The railroad's Pittsburgh Division flourished through the 1920s.
 The Great Depression saw a large drop in business.
-World War II, with the transportation of troops, machinery and supplies, helped reverse the decline.
-The end of the war saw another irreversible decline.
+World War II, with the transportation of troops, machinery and supplies, helped temporarily reverse that decline.

 The new B&O Railroad Depot in 1957.